What we do

 This includes everything from illegal weapons, objectionable material and drugs, to dangerous people and hazardous substances – anything that might threaten New Zealanders and their livelihoods.

-As NZ’s gatekeepers, we use advanced intelligence-gathering techniques to uncover illegal activity.
+As New Zealand’s gatekeepers, we use advanced intelligence-gathering techniques to uncover illegal activity.
 We have the power to check containers, vessels, baggage, mail, persons or property – whether entering or leaving the country.
 We also conduct investigations and audits of personal and commercial documents, and the movement of currency and goods.

 We work closely with a number of other agencies, including: